TolikPylypchuk/SharpHook/docs/articles/logging.md

 function [line]: message
 ```

-`function` is the function name in the libuiohook source code, and `line` is, well, the source code line.
+`function` is the function name in the libuiohook source code, and `line` is the source code line.

 ## Using High-Level Types